 The story of a man who will not stop doing what he loves

 John started working at Coca-Cola in 1983, where he was employed until he was injured.
 John married his wife, Georgia, in August of 1984.
-John has two sons, Michael 28 and Patrick 26.
-Prior to his accident, a typical day for John started at 4 in the morning, rushing home at around 3 or 4, then out again taking the boys to baseball, soccer or whatever activities they where involved in.
+John has two sons, Michael and Patrick.
+Prior to his accident, a typical day for John started at 4 in the morning, rushing home at around 3 or 4 in the afternoon, then out again taking the boys to baseball, soccer or whatever activities they where involved in.
 Most of the time, John was the one coaching their teams.
-Even in high school, John was involvedwith the sports boosters club to help with events.
+Even in high school, John was involved with the sports boosters club to help with events.

 On Saturday, May 21, 2011, at 3:15 A.M.
 John woke up thinking he was late for work.
 After John figured out he wasn’t going to work, he went down the hall to check on the boys.
 John then decided to go downstairs, where there he mis-stepped causing him to go into a head first slide (unfortunately he wasn’t on a baseball diamond this time).
 John then laid at the bottom of his stairs not able to move from the neck down.
-John was then rushed to the hospital only to be diagnosed as a incomplete C-5, quadriplegic.
+John was then rushed to the hospital only to be diagnosed as a Spinal Cord Injury (SCI) Cervical Spine 5 (vertebrate), incomplete quadriplegic.

 IN HIS OWN WORDS

 "We were very lucky to end up at Casa Colina rehab hospital.
 I was surrounded by family and friends.
 Even though the outlook was bleak I knew I was not alone.
 We were all in for therapy as every little of movement gave us reason for hope for recovery.
 The next couple of months we were living in the moment, trying any type of therapy, exercise that would help my recovery.
 I pretty well knew then I would not be returning to work.
 My wife and my sister made sure that the bills would be paid.
 To let me think of the future would only be too depressing.
 We went one day at a time."